Below you will find the steps all J-1 Exchange Visitors will need to follow before entering the country to begin your program:

 You should be in contact with your faculty sponsor to make arrangements to meet them once you arrive on the SIU campus.
 You MUST participate in orientation with the Center for International Education (CIE) office.
-Please make an appointment with Tina or Cheryl firstname.lastname@example.org to schedule this orientation.
+Please make an appointment at firstname.lastname@example.org to schedule this orientation.
 Please bring all of your immigration documentation: DS-2019 for you and any J-2 dependents, passport, I-94 information, proof of health insurance, and local Carbondale address.

 You are entitled to the following Wilberforce Pamphlet on the Rights and Protections for Temporary Workers.

 Even if you are not being paid by SIU, your host in your department will need to complete a contract for you so that you can get an SIU ID number (also called a dawgtag or network ID).
 This contract will serve as your official affiliation with SIU.
 Contact them for more information.

 DEPARTMENT OF STATE EXCHANGE VISITOR PROGRAM WELCOME BROCHURE